coderlogue/coderlogue.github.io/_posts/2016-02-15-html-5-canvas.md

 ![Untitled.png]({{site.baseurl}}/_posts/Untitled.png)

 {% endhighlight %}
 If you have observed by getting the element of the tag we can create lot stuff using the functions of javascript which looks even more cool .
 The things which we can do with Canvas is the below list
-1. Drawing shapes
+* Drawing shapes
-2.Animations
+* Animations
-3.Playing with pixels of a Image
+* Playing with pixels of a Image
-4.Text Formation
+* Text Formation
-5.Alphabets drawing
+* Alphabets drawing